braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/looker.md

 ### Limitations

-- This process only works with data that has not been pivoted.
+- this process only works with data that has not been pivoted.
 - Currently, the API is limited to 100,000 rows sent.
 - The Final count of a user's flag may be lower due to duplicates or non-users.

-### Sample Outgoing API
+### Sample outgoing api

 _Sample of the Outgoing API which will be sent to the [/user/track/][10] endpoint._